Talanoa is a pan-Moana Pacific word that describes a process of inclusive, participatory and transparent dialogue.

 Lastly, Talanoa Arts Forum aims to enhance Moana Pacific's creative industries, knowledge economy, and leverage its soft power for an Indigenous-led advancement.

-Talanoa Arts Forum co-director Tau’ili’ili Alpha Maiava (pictured) leading the fagufagu (nose flute) revival and preservation in Sāmoa.
+Talanoa Arts Forum co-director Tau’ili’ili Alpha Maiava (pictured) leading the Si‘uleo o Anamua (Echoes of the Beginning) project in Sāmoa.

 Biographies